Here Are The Most Beautiful, Charming Small Towns In Wyoming

 7. Lovell, Wyoming

-Lovell is located in the northwestern part of the state.
+is located in the northwestern part of the state.
 The town is known for its roses that appear throughout the city, hence, it is nicknamed "The Rose Town of Wyoming."
-The appeal of this city is its friendly folks, scenery, and historic charm.
-The population here is around 2400.
+The features of this city are its friendly folks, scenery, and historic charm.
+The population here is around 2,400.

 8. Basin, Wyoming

 Basin is located in the northwestern part of the state with a population of around 1200.
 The town is located at the foot of the Bighorn Basin and the Big Horn River flows to the east of the town.
 Everything about Basin is very appealing.
-What couldn't be charming about a town that is often called the "Lilac City?"
+What could be more charming than a town that is nicknamed the "Lilac City?"

 9. Centennial, Wyoming

-The thing you will love about Centennial is its historic charm, year-round recreation, and the beautiful scenery.
+is one of the snowmobile capitals of the world, so it's great to visit in the wintertime.
+Its historic western charm, year-round recreation, and the beautiful scenery draw visitors in every season!
 Centennial is nestled at the bottom of the Snowy Range mountains.
 It's a beautiful little quaint town with a population of around 270.

 10. Afton, Wyoming